cpgr/PorousFlowDescription/README.md

 # PorousFlow

-The PorousFlow module of MOOSE enables the simulation of flow and transport through porous media
+The PorousFlow module of MOOSE enables the simulation of flow and transport through porous media.

 ## Use